 The school's Safety Patrol is on duty before and after school each day.
 The patrol's main duty is to help students cross the streets safely, board buses, monitor hallways and protect students from accidents.
-Adult supervision is provided at each crossing site.
-School Visits Parents are always welcome to assist in the classroom when prior arrangements have been made with the teacher.
-We ask parents not to bring younger siblings into your school-age child's classroom while volunteering.
-A younger child may become a distraction when students are concentrating on an assignment or activity.
-Always check in at the school office to obtain a visitor's badge before going to your child's classroom.
-Confidentiality is a must when volunteering in our classrooms and schools.
-Special Education Special education support programs are provided in math, reading, oral and written language, speech, science, social studies, and vocational subjects.
+Adult supervision is provided at each crossing site. provided at each crossing site.
+Special education support programs are provided in math, reading, oral and written language, speech, science, social studies, and vocational subjects.
 Support with emotional, behavioral, and handicapped programs are also provided.
-Services Students with special needs remain with their classmates and classroom teachers as much as possible.
+Students with special needs remain with their classmates and classroom teachers as much as possible.
 Specialists may provide services by team-teaching classes with regular education teachers, meeting with individual or small groups in a resource room, or a combination of both.
 Concerns about the need for special help may be alleviated by a pre-referral meeting with the Child Study Team.
 The Child Study Team consists of the teacher, special education teachers, school psychologist, school nurse, special education director, social worker, autism specialist, occupational therapist, and principal.
 The Child Study Team will attempt to provide help to the student within the classroom setting and without the aid of the special service department.
 If this process does not resolve the concerns, the student may be referred to the special education department for evaluation.
 Parents/guardians, teachers, counselors, etc. on behalf of a student may make requests for special education services.
-Student Surveys The Protection of Pupil Rights Amendment (PPRA) The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h, requires Waconia Public School District (ISD110) to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
+The Protection of Pupil Rights Amendment (PPRA) The Protection of Pupil Rights Amendment (PPRA) The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h, requires Waconia Public School District (ISD110) to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
 These activities include a student survey, analysis, or evaluation.
 Please see attached link for more details.

-The Protection of Pupil Rights Amendment (PPRA), 20 U
+The Protection of Pupil Rights Amendment (PPRA), 20 U As required by Title IX of the Education Amendments Act of 1972 and other state and federal nondiscrimination laws, Waconia Public Schools does not discriminate on the basis of sex in its education programs, activities, or employment.
+The school district is committed to maintaining an education and work environment that is free from discrimination based on sex, including sexual harassment.
+Waconia Public Schools does not tolerate sexual harassment and will take prompt and reasonable action in response to instances of sexual harassment.
+Any employee, student, parent, or guardian having questions regarding the application of Title IX or the District's Title IX Sexual Harassment Grievance Process should discuss them with the Title IX Coordinator.
+ISD 110 Title IX LINK